HEALTH CARE PROXIES

 Frequently Asked Questions

-All competent adults, 18 years of age or older, can appoint a health care agent by creating a Health Care Proxy.
-You don’t need a lawyer or a notary, just two adult witnesses.
-However, your agent and alternate agent cannot sign as a witness.
+All competent adults, 18 years of age or older, can appoint a health care agent and alternative agent by creating a Health Care Proxy.
+You don’t need a lawyer or a notary, just two adult witnesses who also sign and give their names and addresses and state that the principal appeared to execute the Proxy willingly and free from duress.
+Note that your agent and alternate agent cannot sign as a witness.

 Unless you limit your health care agent’s authority, your agent will be able to make any health care decision that you could have made if you were able to decide for yourself.
 Your agent can agree that you should receive treatment, choose among different treatments and decide that treatments should not be provided, in accordance with your wishes and interests.
 The Health Care Proxy does not give your agent the power to make non-health care decisions for you, such as financial decisions.